This was The Beatles’ 23rd show at the Tower Ballroom in New Brighton, Wallasey.

 The Cavern, Spencer Leigh

-This show was most notable for being the first occasion on which John Lennon played his newly-painted Rickenbacker 325 in public.
+This show was also notable for being the first occasion on which John Lennon played his newly-painted Rickenbacker 325 in public.
 The guitar, bought by Lennon in Hamburg in 1960, had been spray-painted jet black by a coach painter in Birkenhead.

 I don’t know how it came up in conversation, but John wanted his guitar painted black, and I offered to get it sprayed for him.
 I worked for my father who had a meat haulage business in Birkenhead, with plenty of lorries.
 So we got Charles Bantam, who coach-painted my father’s wagons, to spray the guitar.
 The Rickenbacker was natural-wood coloured, and had a gold control panel which we left alone.
 When I took it back I’d put the control panel back the wrong way and he made a bit of a fuss about that.
 But John didn’t pay me, it wasn’t necessary to pay me, it was done as a favour.
 Bantam was a perfectionist.
 He used Tekaloid black coach paint, and did the job at his garage in Birkenhead.
 IT took about three days because we had to let the paint dry.